darya-shynkevich/software-engineering/3. English/Lessons/Spoken. Bestability С1.md

 5. **at each other’s throats (idiom)** - be angry and in disagreement with each other
 6. **outdo (v)** - beat someone competitively
 7. **brown-nose (v)** - try to impress someone by saying overly nice things about them

+### 08.11.2024.
+Defining Happiness.
+Lesson 11

+1. 'Happiness is not being pained in body or troubled in mind’.
+2. 'A person is never happy except at the price of some ignorance’.
+3. 'The happiness of your life depends upon the quality of your thoughts’.
+4. 'Happiness resides not in possessions, and not in gold - happiness dwells in the soul.'
+5. 'You're happiest while you're making the greatest contribution’.

+1. bliss
+	1. euphoria
+	2. elation
+	3. rapture
+2. contagious
+	1. infectious
+	2. invasive
+	3. virulent
+3. ephemeral
+	1. momentary
+	2. transient
+	3. fleeting

+1. be on cloud nine
+2. through rose-tinted spectacles
+3.  beyond my wildest dreams
+4. in my book
+5. put yourself on the line
+6. feel under the weather
+7. tip the balance